 Thank you to the team members at Southeast Energy Efficiency Alliance, Midwest Energy Efficiency Alliance, and the Department of Energy who generously shared their knowledge and experiences for this Energy Code Compliance Field Studies Program In a Box.

 This Program In a Box draws on experiences from a multi-state study led by the Department of Energy (DOE) beginning in 2014 on energy code compliance.
 The study was a field-based way of evaluating challenges and opportunities with energy code compliance at the state level.
-Eight states participated: Alabama, Arkansas, Georgia, Kentucky, Maryland, North Carolina, Pennsylvania, and Texas.
-Additional states conducted studies based on the DOE methodology including Idaho, Illinois, Michigan, Montana, Nebraska, Oregon, Tennessee, Virginia, and West Virginia.
+Participating states include: Arkansas, Kentucky, Maryland, North Carolina, and Pennsylvania.
+Additional states conducted studies based on the DOE methodology including Illinois, Michigan, Montana, Nebraska, Oregon, and Tennessee.
 Studies are underway in Arizona, Colorado, New Mexico, Nevada, and Utah.
 This study involved a baseline to evaluate typical energy use in single-family residential buildings.
 Following the baseline study, education and training and outreach opportunities were identified.

 A second study was conducted to evaluate the change in energy use as a result of the education and training efforts.